emmagerard/joint_model_code/README.md

 ### Tools folder

-The tools folder contains every generic functions used for the simulations:
+The tools folder contains all generic functions used for the simulations:
   - `pk_functions.R` contains all PK/PD functions and functions to generate PK/PD data
   - `scenario_functions.R` contains the functions to define the toxicity scenarios
   - `simu_Rmax.R` contains the functions to simulate the PD response for a large number of patients to define the toxicity scenarios
   - `simu_trials_PKPD.R` contains the functions to simulate the data under either the 3+3 or the CRM design and estimate the PKPD models with Monolix
-  - `simu_trials_stat.R` contains the functions to extract PK/PD estimates and fit the statistical models on each dataset to estimate the probability of toxicity at each dose-sequence
+  - `simu_trials_stat.R` contains the functions to extract PK/PD estimates and fit the statistical models on each dataset to estimate the probability of toxicity at each dose-regimen
   - `stan_functions.R` contains the functions to initialize parameters for Stan and other useful generic functions

 ### Scenario folder